-What to Do If Someone Rear Ends My Vehicle?
+What to Do If Someone Rear Ends My Vehicle: Advice From a Car Accident Lawyer

 A rear-end collision entails one vehicle being hit from behind by another vehicle’s front end.
 A driver involved in these kinds of auto accidents might be the driver of the striking vehicle, the vehicle that was hit, or a vehicle that hit another vehicle because it was struck at the rear by another vehicle, like in multiple collisions.